-If a white stain is small and does not appear too deep, use your finger to gently rub a little toothpaste into it, then wipe the area clean.
+If a white ring is small and does not appear too deep in the wood finish, use your finger to gently rub a little toothpaste into it, then wipe the area clean.
 (Don’t use the gel type; you need the abrasive effect of the toothpaste.)

-Another way to remove white stains from wooden furniture is to apply baking soda to them with a damp cloth, then wipe off the soda.
+Another way to remove white rings from wood furniture is to apply baking soda to them with a damp cloth, then wipe off the soda.

 Remove Water Marks from Oak Furniture

 Paint remover and a bleach solution can do a good job of taking out the dark, gray-black stains that appear on oak furniture as a result of either direct exposure to water or prolonged exposure to water vapor (such as from a humidifier).
 First apply paint remover to lift off the finish.
 Then mix up a solution of equal parts household (5 percent) bleach and water.
 Apply the solution to the stain with a brush (if the stain is large) or a clean rag (if the stain is small).
 Use the bleach solution on the stained area only, being careful not to let it bleed onto the good wood.

 Remove Stains from Leather